Richard Tracey

-Richard Patrick Tracey, JP (8 February 1943 – 19 March 2020), was a British Conservative Party politician, journalist and news presenter.
-He was the Member of Parliament for Surbiton from 1983 to 1997, and served as Minister for Sport between 1985 and 1987.
-He later became a Member of the London Assembly, in which he represented the constituency of Merton and Wandsworth, from 2008 to 2016, when he retired.
-He was the Deputy Leader of the London Assembly's Conservative group.
+Richard Patrick Tracey, JP (8 February 1943 – 19 March 2020), was a British Conservative Party politician, BBC news presenter, and public relations consultant.
+He was the Member of Parliament for Surbiton from 1983 to 1997, and served as Under-Secretary of State for Sport between 1985 and 1987.
+He was a Conservative Association campaigner across south-west London from 1978 and a leading figure for the party in the capital, representing the constituency of Merton and Wandsworth on the London Assembly from 2008 until his retirement in 2016.
+In his later years, he served as the Mayor of London's Ambassador for the River (from 2008), member of the Metropolitan Police Authority (2008–10), vice-chairman of the London Fire and Emergency Planning Authority (2010–2012), and chairman of the London Waste and Recycling Board (2012–16).

 Early life and education

-Tracey was educated at King Edward VI Grammar School, Stratford-upon-Avon, and studied law at the University of Birmingham, graduating with an LLB (Hons) degree.
+Tracey was born in Stratford-upon-Avon as a son of Percival, a corn merchant, and Hilda née Timms.
+His father died from disabling injuries shortly after World War II and Tracey was raised by his mother.
+He was educated at the King Edward VI Grammar School in Stratford-upon-Avon from 1954 to 1961, and studied law at the University of Birmingham, graduating with an LLB (Hons) degree in 1964.
+He joined the Young Conservatives as a student at Birmingham.